genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 #### Double joins

-Sometimes, you need to join to the same table in two places - for example, if you want to fetch the nam of both the buying counterparty and the selling counterparty.
+Sometimes, you need to join to the same table in two places - for example, if you want to fetch the name of both the buying counterparty and the selling counterparty.

-In the example below, the root table is again TRADE.
-We want to join it to the on the second example we are joining to the same table twice, To achieve this, we first define two aliases for the COUNTERPARTY table: "buyerCpty" and "sellerCpty".
+In the example below, the root table is again `TRADE`.
+We want to join it to the `COUNTERPARTY` table twice,

+To achieve this, we first define two aliases for the `COUNTERPARTY` table: `buyerCpty` and `sellerCpty`.

 Then we make two joins, one to each aliased table.
-The first join is between the BUYER_COUNTERPARTY_ID field on the TRADE table and the COUNTERPARTY_ID field on the alias buyerCpty.
+The first join is between the `BUYER_COUNTERPARTY_ID` field on the `TRADE` table and the `COUNTERPARTY_ID` field on the alias `buyerCpty`.
-The second join is between the SELLER_COUNTERPARTY_ID field on the TRADE table and the COUNTERPARTY_ID field on the alias sellerCpty.
+The second join is between the `SELLER_COUNTERPARTY_ID` field on the `TRADE` table and the `COUNTERPARTY_ID` field on the alias `sellerCpty`.

-Finally, note that all fields are treurned from the TRADE table and only the buyer and seller names (aloased) are taken from the second table.
+Finally, note that all fields are returned from the `TRADE` table and only the buyer and seller names (aliased) are taken from the second table.

 ```kotlin
 view ("ENHANCED_TRADE_VIEW", TRADE) {